 Rector’s Palace (Knežev dvor)

-Back inside Old Town and along Ul.
-Pred Dvorom, a lovely wide paved street with cafes all around, sits a beautiful stone building with swooping archways and elaborate windows.
+Go back inside Old Town and along Ul.
+Pred Dvorom, a lovely wide paved street with cafes all around.
+Here sits a beautiful stone building with swooping archways and elaborate windows.

 This is the Rector’s Palace, the setting for the home of the Spice King in season 2, where Daenerys asks for ships to cross the Narrow sea.